 There are a lot of things to notice in an IKEA store.
-Modern style and contemporary furniture are showcased, kitchen equipment is available and there is even food sold.
+Modern style and contemporary furniture are showcased, kitchen equipment is available, and food is sold.
 A food court provides traditional Swedish foods, amongst other offerings.

-With other department stores available to most of us, the question may be valid.
+The question may be valid with other department stores available to most of us.
 Why is IKEA so popular?
 What is so amazing about this particular store?
-Reviewers have weighed in on this question and they have a list of reasons.
+Reviewers have weighed in on this question and have a list of reasons.

 College students, young families, and others on a limited budget can afford to furnish an entire house for what it might cost to do one or two rooms at another store.
 The affordable nature of the furniture makes it ideal.

 Beyond pricing, IKEA has also gained popularity with consumers by offering high-quality products that are stylish and functional.